zenml-io/zenml/docs/book/developer-guide/steps-pipelines/post-execution-workflow.md

 {% hint style="info" %}
 Be careful when accessing pipelines by index.
 Even if you just ran a pipeline it might not be at index `-1`, due to the fact that the pipelines are sorted by time of *first* run.
-As such it is recommended to access the pipeline by its name using `get_pipeline(pipeline_name=...)`.
+Instead, it is recommended to access the pipeline by its name using `get_pipeline(pipeline_name=...)`.
 {% endhint %}